proximacapital/jobs/DeFiAnalyst.md

 ## Job Description

-We are looking for part-time DeFi Analysts & Researchers to join us and assist our Trading team.
+We are looking for part-time/full-time DeFi Analysts & Researchers to join us and assist our Trading team.
 You will be at the forefront of delivering high-calibre yield farming projects and supporting our team with due diligence.
 University credentials are not mandatory but delivery and knowledge of crypto are essential.
-Our ideal candidate can mentally simulate the best route(s) to move capital from one chain to another in the cheapest, safest and fastest way possible.
+Our ideal candidate is keenly aware of the many risks in DeFi, while comfortable & well-versed enough to efficiently move capital between the various protocols and chains, optimizing routes & fees.
 We encourage candidates to find opportunities and express any strategies in crypto.

 ### Your Skills and Qualities